ramblingbarney/refactored-invention/README.md

     * At timed intervals the lyrics are shown in blue text
     * The answers are scored and the points awarded are shown below the answer.

+### Leaderboard Page User Stories

+* As a user I want to see a list of all players with scores from left to right using a different colour.

+  * Example acceptance criteria:
+    *  Each player that has created a login and scored at least one point will be shown
+    *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

 ## Manual Testing

   * Login & Logout.